 - Stay hydrated and get adequate of sleep to keep your body at a high functioning defense.

-Add more nucleotide-rich foods or supplementation to your diet.
+BONUS TIP: Add more nucleotide-rich foods or supplementation to your diet.
 Nucleotides build DNA and your immune system is built from your DNA.
 When your immune cells rally to attack a virus more immune cells will need to be made, hence nucleotides!
 Studies show that nucleotides have been shown to reduce cold symptoms if taken at an earlier stage of infection.

 Ask your coach about WLD NucleoMost Supplement.